 This is the most common process of partial hydrogenation and it is how the majority of the dietary trans fats are formed.
-(1)Choe E, Min DB.
-Mechanisms and Factors for Edible Oil Oxidation.
-Volume 5, Issue 4.
-September 2006.
-Pages 169–186.
-Available here.
+Process of partial hydrogenation has been common in production of margarine and shortenings from 1920s till about two decades ago.
+(1)

 Can you generate trans fats while cooking?

 Partial hydrogenation process, generates high amounts of industrial trans fatty acids (iTFAs), as a result of heating unsaturated fats.
 These damaged fatty acids are similar in chemical structure to saturated fatty acids, but their effects on health differ.
 Can the same happen during cooking at home or in restaurants?

 NOTE: Studies show that cooking in high heat increases the risk of cardiovascular disease and type 2 diabetes.